VictorFouquet/Optical-Music-Recognition/README.md

 - one binary grid containing the region's raw data
 - one x-y offset vector (computed from the ROI's upper left corner's coordinates, the origin [0, 0] being the global image's upper left corner)
 - two histograms, storing the quantity of black pixel in each rows and columns respectively

+### RLE parser

+The RLE parser is in charge of extracting significant data from the RLE string.

+It fills in a 2D grid and computes horizontal - vertical distributions as it reads the RLE string.

+It uses the generated 2d grid and distributions to create the global region of interest.